 Keep in mind that this is a 4×4 Wi-Fi 6 router.
 Consequently, when used with 4×4 clients (there are none now), it can deliver double the speed.
 Also, I had a bit of a hard time consistently getting my clients to connect at the full 2.4Gbps speed.
 Hopefully, this will change via firmware updates.

 When used with Wi-Fi 5 clients, the GT-AX11000 was, as expected, slower but still quite fast, averaging some 905 Mbps and 800 Mbps for close and long-range, respectively.

 On the 2.4GHz band, like other routers I’ve tested, the GT-AX11000 performance fluctuated a lot.
 Also, there was no difference between Wi-Fi 5 and Wi-Fi 6 clients.
 In the end, the router registered some 420 Mbps for close-range and some 125 Mbps for long-range.

 As for range, the GT-AX11000 has about the same coverage as a high-end Wi-Fi 5 router.
-If you have a house of 2000 ft² (186 m²) or smaller, it can take care of every corner if placed in the middle.
+If you have a 2000 ft² (186 m²) or smaller house, it can take care of every corner if placed in the middle.
 The router also proved to be reliable in my testing.

 For three days straight with lots of heavy tasks, the router didn’t disconnect once.
 However, I also noted that its speeds fluctuated a lot.

-The router never slowed down to the point of not able to deliver my Internet in full, but if you expect top Wi-Fi 6 speeds at all times, you might get disappointed.
+The router never slowed down to the point of not delivering my Internet in full, but if you expect top Wi-Fi 6 speeds at all times, you might get disappointed.
 Again, likely future firmware will make it work better.

 Excellent NAS speed